JaapvanEkris/openrowingmonitor/docs/Engine_Validation.md

 B -->|Binary pulses| D(Open Rowing Monitor)
 ```

 Here, we deliberatly use the optocoupler to split the signal, as it prevents interference with the signal that is fed to the PM5.
+Alternative MOSFET solutions have been applied as well and deliver identical results.
+As we prefer a setup with two electrically isolated systems of measurement as it excludes any electrical interference, we chose the optocoupler approach.

 ### Concept2's signal